Products

 Source: Report: Most mobile financial apps fall short of security best practices

-Too often delayed to the end of the development lifecycle, security needs to be considered right from the start.
-As your app development progresses, testing, feedback and monitoring help you to ensure the highest possible level of security.
+Too often delayed to the end of the development lifecycle, application hardening security needs to be considered right from the start.
+As your app development progresses, testing, feedback and monitoring help you to ensure the highest possible level of mobile code protection.

 Mobile app security is most effective when it’s considered from the outset of the development lifecycle, which includes making informed design choices, following best practices as well as early rounds of testing and refinement.
 Ultimately, engaging in secure software development practices identifies security risks early, when they’re quick and cheap to fix, rather than after deployment.